Health Effects of Black Mold – Risks, Symptoms & Dangers

 If you’ve been experiencing some of these symptoms and are concerned, call Mold Busters to schedule a mold inspection.

-Who’s at greater risk of mold exposure?
+Who’s at greater risk of black mold exposure?

 Some people are more sensitive to mold, whether this is because of their genetic makeup or the current state of their health.
 Individuals with already-compromised immune systems; infants and small children; the elderly; and asthmatics are especially susceptible to the adverse health effects of mold exposure.